SAP-archive/i40-aas-objects/README.md

 docker kill $(docker ps -q)
 ```

-If you want to test the running service follow [these](docs/README_Test.md#Test) steps.

-Refer to [these](docs/README_Minikube.md) how to run the AAS Service on a local cluster (e.g. Minikube).
+Refer to [this](docs/README_Minikube.md) how to run the AAS Service on a local cluster (e.g. Minikube).

 # Configuration

-The setup described above uses the configurations in the folder `.compose-envs/`.
+The setup described above uses the configurations in the folder [.compose-envs/](.compose-envs/).

-Read [here](docs/README_Network.md) how to join service containers locally.
+See [here](docs/README_Network.md) how to join service containers locally.

 # Known Issues